-Grant funds will provide temporary rental assistance to residents of hurricane-impacted areas (pursuant to Federal Register Notice of allocation) who are experiencing homelessness or are at risk of becoming homeless.
-Those at risk of homelessness are further described as persons living in unstable or overcrowded housing; those forced to move frequently due to economic hardship; those being evicted from a private dwelling unit and lacking resources or a support network to obtain other housing; living in a shelter or transitional housing; and other reasons such as those associated with increased risk of homelessness as defined by HUD.173
+Grant funds provide temporary rental assistance to residents of hurricane-impacted areas (pursuant to Federal Register Notice of allocation) who are experiencing homelessness or are at risk of becoming homeless.
+Those at risk of homelessness are further described as persons living in unstable or overcrowded housing; those forced to move frequently due to economic hardship; those being evicted from a private dwelling unit and lacking resources or a support network to obtain other housing; living in a shelter or transitional housing; and other reasons such as those associated with increased risk of homelessness as defined by HUD.168

-It is the responsibility of PRDOH to create program policies necessary to arrange the disbursement and duration of rental assistance.
-PRDOH may solicit and obtain documentation related to income and household composition in order to determine assistance.
-Program guidelines will be issued by PRDOH subsequent to HUD approval of the Action Plan.
+It is the responsibility of PRDOH to create the program policies necessary to arrange the disbursement and duration of rental assistance.
+PRDOH may solicit and obtain income and household composition documentation to determine assistance.

 - a.
 The rental assistance will be utilized to reduce the monthly lease payment for a period of up to 24 months and will be used to make up the difference between the amount a household can afford for housing under local rent standards and can include an option to assist tenants with utility costs and security deposits. - b.
 Rental Assistance will deliver rental assistance to low- and moderate-income households in need of stabilized housing. - c.
 PRDOH will adopt necessary program policies to determine the subsidy that will be made available to the beneficiary, depending on monthly income and household composition. - d.
 The maximum rental assistance may not exceed \$400 monthly.
-It is the responsibility of PRDOH to adopt necessary program policies in order to arrange the disbursement and duration of the assistance. - e.
-Once the rental assistance has been granted, it may vary annually if there is a change in household composition or income. - f.
-PRDOH may solicit and obtain documentation related to income and household composition in order to determine the appropriate level of assistance. - g.
-PRDOH may solicit and obtain documentation to demonstrate assisted units meet Housing Quality Standards (HQS) and accessibility standards. - h.
+It is the responsibility of PRDOH to adopt necessary program policies to arrange the disbursement and duration of the assistance. - e.
+Once rental assistance has been granted, it may vary annually if there is a change in household composition or income change. - f.
+PRDOH may solicit and obtain documentation to demonstrate assisted units meet Housing Quality Standards (HQS) and accessibility standards. - g.
 After serving all Act 173 Program eligible tenants who apply to the Program during the initial Intake period, remaining funds may be used to assist applicants who meet all other eligibility criteria except being residents of housing units in Act 173 Program housing units.

-Funds under this program may not be used to replace funds previously allocated by the General Budget of the Government of Puerto beginning Fiscal Year 2016-2017 to the Department of Housing to cover the administrative, operational costs, and operating expenses of the program, and will provide service to address need as a result because of the hurricane.
+Funds under this program may not be used to replace funds previously allocated by the General Budget of the Government of Puerto Rico beginning Fiscal Year 2016-2017 to the Department of Housing PRDOH to cover the administrative, operational costs, and operating expenses of the program, and will provide service to address need because of the hurricane.